Schepp/box-sizing-polyfill/README.md

 This box-sizing polyfill is based on previous work done by Erik Arvidsson, which he published in 2002 on [WebFX](http://webfx.eae.net/dhtml/boxsizing/boxsizing.html).

 Since there were some edge/heavy usage cases where it broke I started pushing it further.

-During that I also borrowed dimension measuring techniques form Dean Edwards' [IE7.js](http://code.google.com/p/ie7-js/) script.

-Since the original was not aware of IE8 I added feature-detection for box-sizing, to do nothing when detected positive.
+And since the original was not aware of IE8 I also added feature-detection for box-sizing, to do nothing when detected positive.

+During that I also borrowed dimension measuring techniques from Dean Edwards' [IE7.js](http://code.google.com/p/ie7-js/) script.

 # Usage